jnozzi/cocoadev.com/markdown/FocusRingAroundTableView.md

 ----

-The above "fix" does not work; it causes the focus rect to be drawn way too often, killing performance (even on a General/GeeFour/800).
-I've not had problems with the first method, and it's in use in several apps of mine. -- General/NicholasRiley
+The above "fix" does not work; it causes the focus rect to be drawn way too often, killing performance (even on a GeeFour/800).
+I've not had problems with the first method, and it's in use in several apps of mine. -- NicholasRiley

 ----
-You should NOT be calling set...General/NeedsDisplay...: in a drawRect: method! -Sean
+You should NOT be calling set...NeedsDisplay...: in a drawRect: method! -Sean
 ----

 I have a different, but essential, fix to drawRect.
 The focus ring is drawn for the passed-in rect parameter, but this is not necessarily the bounding rect of the scroll view - it can be just the rect that needs updating.
 I've seen the edge of the focus ring draw through the middle of an outline view for this reason (when only some columns need to be redrawn).
 The fix is just to get the view's bounds and ignore the passed-in rect.

-- (void)drawRect:(General/NSRect)rect
+- (void)drawRect:(NSRect)rect
 {
     [super drawRect:rect];

     if ( shouldDrawFocusRing )
     {
-        General/NSSetFocusRingStyle(General/NSFocusRingOnly);
+        NSSetFocusRingStyle(NSFocusRingOnly);
-        General/NSRectFill([self bounds]);
+        NSRectFill([self bounds]);
     }
 }